 - See the guides on Copyright and Fair Dealing page for more information about the relationship between copyright, access to knowledge and learning, teaching, research and scholarly communications.
 Consultations are available by emailing email@example.com

 Instruction & research support

 - Subject librarians are available to provide Teaching and Learning Support and options for online and in person research support for undergraduate students, graduate students, post-docs, faculty, staff and clinicians.

 - As of March 1, 2022, Queen's University Archives has returned to walk-in reading room operations.
 Please check the hours as the Reading Room may be reserved for class visits.

 - As of March 1, 2022, W.D.
 Jordan Rare Books and Special Collections has returned to walk-in reading room operations.

 - Food and drink are not permitted in either location.

 Open Scholarship Services (OSS) librarians and staff continue to support research data management, open access publishing, copyright and access to statistical, government and GIS information in your teaching and research.

-Please consult this website for up-to-date information on library operations and visit the university's Coronavirus COVID-19 Information website to find up-to-date information from Queen's University.
+- Please consult this website for up-to-date information on library operations and visit the university's Looking forward to our safe return to campus website to find up-to-date information from Queen's University.